 In the 2019–2020 academic year, four $8000 DCEGs will be given to support the development and implementation of new curricular methods and strategies that approach the following question: How can our program support graduate students in doing public scholarship and preparing for careers both inside and outside the academy?

-A workshop for faculty members in the humanities and humanistic social sciences at The Graduate Center, CUNY.
+A workshop for faculty members and graduate students in the humanities and humanistic social sciences at The Graduate Center, CUNY.
+Co-sponsored by the Public Science Project.
 Friday, 20 September 2019 9:30 a.m. – 4:30 p.m.
 Coffee and lunch will be provided.
-Please join the PublicsLab for a one-day workshop on transforming doctoral curriculum in the humanities at The Graduate […]
+Please join the PublicsLab for a one-day workshop on […]

 In the past five years, I have talked to a lot of people about why they chose not to pursue academic jobs after graduate school––a choice that is more common than people assume.
 Geography might be the number one reason that I hear; not everyone is willing to throw a dart at a map of North America (or the world, for that matter) and live wherever it lands, which is essentially what one does on the academic job market.
 But very close behind it is this: